A quick summary of 2018

 Summer meant lots of time off.
 I tried to stay busy.
 I walked a lot, though the window for that compressed on both ends by persistent snow early and hellish mosquito swarms later.
 Indoors, I worked on a few things: the second aforementioned professional development course; digitizing and proofreading some texts (and creating a script to help); finally switching from irssi to weechat; and getting into a recycling groove.
 I also hacked away at my games backlog, playing Ultimate General: Civil War, Firewatch, Dino Crisis, Vampire: The Masquerade - Bloodlines, Dino Crisis, Kathy Rain, and the Darkside Detective.

 Fall came and back to work I went.
 Though I found some time for photography and exploring the outdoors, mostly I worked.
 As work robbed me of my own opportunity to do and create, but gave me money, I compensated by buying the products of other's labor.
 I became a consumer.
 I bought a fancy flashlight, an expensive tripod, and a heavy duty backpack (now backpacks are an interest).
 All things I could use, but I spent too much energy selecting them, and thought too wishfully about how they would change my life.
 With less consideration, but to good effect, I finally bought a cheap replacement for the ancient 2011-bought Atom D525 that was in my server.
-Ironically, apart from shopping, my other big project of the fall was to start researching the tiny and obscure groups to the left of Cannon's "orthodox" Trotskyists in the 1930s.
+Ironically (given just-mentioned consumerism), my other big project of the fall was to start researching the tiny and obscure groups to the left of Cannon's "orthodox" Trotskyists in the 1930s.
 Hopefully I stick with this.

 Resolutions for 2019